-FabFilter's original Pro-C compressor debuted back in 2007, which makes it something of an OAP in plugin terms.
+FabFilter's original Pro-C compressor plugin debuted back in 2007, which makes it something of an OAP in plugin terms.

 Back then, we were impressed with its modern design and sidechain routing capabilities, awarding it full marks.
 However, dynamics plugins have come on a long way since then, and FabFilter has an impeccable reputation to maintain - its most recent release, Pro-Q 2, also garnered a perfect score - so expectations of Pro-C 2 (VST/AU/AAX) are very high indeed.